 Cooking With Bwog: Dining Hall Edition

 Disappointed with the variety of John Jay already?
 The lines for ‘good’ food in Ferris too long?
 Or are you just craving a taste of Italian food but spent too much on your meal plan to afford real Italian food?
-In this special edition of Cooking with Bwog, first-year and first time correspondent Gowan Moïse shows you how to make something resembling a meal, with those same John Jay items you already find so dull.
+In this special edition of Cooking with Bwog, a first-year staffer shows you how to make something resembling a meal, with those same John Jay items you already find so dull.

 Let Bwog show you how to take your first steps into the inevitable aspirational pretension that will define your time here by teaching you how to make your own bruschetta!
 And better yet: all the ingredients you need can be found in John Jay Dining Hall.